scampion/burgonet-gateway/docs/use-cases.md

 ### Prevent leakage of personal idenfier & information leak

+!!! note
     ⚠️ Implemented, to be documented

 ```bash